dev-Toumeh/my-documents/gitdocs/git.md

 git push -u repository-name branch-name
 ```

-### remove unwanted commints from the remote
+### remove unwanted commits from the remote
-  hints
-  - you need to know which commit you want to move back to it "HEAD~2 or HEAD~3 etc"
+#### you need to know which commit you want to move back to it "HEAD~2 or HEAD~3 etc"
-  - the branch should have remote tracking branch associated with it
+#### the branch should have remote tracking branch associated with it
   - git reset --hard HEAD~<number-of-commit>
   - git push origin <branch-name> --force

+### edit the last commit
+  - git commit --amend --no-edit
+#### if you want to push you should add -f
+    git push --force

+### push local branch to the repository and creat remote branch based on it
+- git push -u origin <local-branch-name>

+## To clone all branches of a repository-name
+    git clone --bare <repository_url>
+    git fetch --all